centminmod/sonoma-dusk-sky-alpha-evaluation/README.md

-Sonoma Dusk Alpha and Sonon Sky Alpha are 2 new stealth LLM models just released with 2 million context window sizes.
+Sonoma Dusk Alpha and Sonon Sky Alpha are 2 new stealth LLM models just released with 2 million context window sizes and Qwen 3 Max was also just released.
 I wanted to test them for code analysis for my csfa.sh nftables wrapper script and GitHub workflow action test against other LLM models I use.
 I have paid subscriptions and accounts with:

 * OpenAI ChatGPT Plus
 * Claude AI Max $100